 TPD collaborated with PandaDoc, a document automation tool, to look at the impact an effective employee onboarding program can have on your company.
 During the July 19, 2017 webinar, attendees learned the impact of what an onboarding process can have on company culture, revenue, and some best practices.
-However, this topic has generated quite a lot of buzz, so we had speakers Andrea Duke and Neha Siddana answer some of the most pressing questions that came out of the online workshop:
+(If you missed it, watch here) However, this topic has generated quite a lot of buzz, so we had speakers Andrea Duke and Neha Siddana answer some of the most pressing questions that came out of the online workshop:

 How do you solicit satisfaction feedback during the onboarding program?

 Andrea Duke: There are many ways that you can solicit satisfaction feedback, including: surveys at critical points at the onboarding process, and planned feedback sessions and informal casual conversations.

 I’m a fan of having a combination of formal and informal ways to receive feedback.
 Structured, formal stages will ensure that you can record and even measure satisfaction.
 Having an open door and having others on your onboarding team check in with employees encourages those lines of communication to open up.